Macroeconomic Forecasting with Large Language Models: Abstract

 \section{Abstract}

-This paper presents a comparative analysis evaluating the accuracy of Large Language Models (\llm{}s) against traditional macro time series forecasting approaches.
-In recent times, \llm{}s have gained in popularity for forecasting due to their ability to capture intricate patterns in data and quickly adapt across very different domains.
+This paper presents a comparative analysis evaluating the accuracy of Time Series Language Models (\tslm{}s) against traditional macro time series forecasting approaches.
+In recent times, \tslm{}s have gained in popularity for forecasting due to their ability to capture intricate patterns in data and quickly adapt across very different domains.
 However, their effectiveness in forecasting macroeconomic time series data compared to conventional methods remains an area of interest.
-To address this, we conducted a rigorous evaluation of \llm{}s against traditional macro-prediction methods, using as common ground the FRED-MD database.
-Our findings provide valuable insights into the strengths and limitations of \llm{}s in the prediction of macroeconomic time series, shedding light on their applicability in real world scenarios.
+To address this, we conducted a rigorous evaluation of \tslm{}s against traditional macro-prediction methods, using as common ground the FRED-MD database.
+Our findings provide valuable insights into the strengths and limitations of \tslm{}s in the prediction of macroeconomic time series, shedding light on their applicability in real world scenarios.
+Building on these insights, we propose a novel hybrid approach that integrates the structure and interpretability of econometric models with the flexibility and nonlinearity of \tslm{}s, yielding the most robust and accurate forecasts across a range of horizons and variables.

 \textbf{Keywords:} Large Language Models, Vector Autoregression, Factor Models, Forecasting